vivy1024/daml-rag-framework/docs/theory/02-In-Context-Learning.md

 ## Abstract

-This document presents the theoretical foundation of **In-Context Learning (ICL)** in the DAML-RAG framework, correcting the previous misnomer of "Inference-Time Meta-Learning."
+This document presents the theoretical foundation of **In-Context Learning (ICL)** in the 玉珍健身 框架, correcting the previous misnomer of "Inference-Time Meta-Learning."
 The core mechanism combines Few-Shot Learning, Context Injection, and Case-Based Reasoning to enable small models to achieve expert-level performance in specialized domains without additional training.

 **⚠️ Terminology Correction (v2.0)**:
 - ❌ **v1.0 Error**: "Inference-Time Meta-Learning" (misleading term)